ai2cm/fv3config/docs/usage.rst

 The ``runfile`` is the python script that will be executed by mpi, which typically imports the ``fv3gfs`` module, and then performs some time stepping.
-The default behavior is to use a pre-packaged runfile ``-m fv3config.fv3run`` which reproduces the behavior of Fortran model identically.
+The default behavior is to use a pre-packaged runfile which reproduces the behavior of Fortran model identically.
 For additional, flexibility a custom runfile can be specified as an argument to all the ``run_`` functions.

-The default behavior is overriden if the environmental variable ``FV3CONFIG_DEFAULT_RUNFILE`` is set in the execution environment.
+The environmental variable ``FV3CONFIG_DEFAULT_RUNFILE`` can be used to override the default runfile.
 If set, this variable should contain the path of the runfile.

 .. note::

-  When using ``run_docker`` or ``run_kubernetes``, both
-  ``FV3CONFIG_DEFAULT_RUNFILE`` and the file it points to must be present in the specified docker image.
-It will have no effect if set on the host system.
+  When using ``run_docker`` or ``run_kubernetes``, the value of ``FV3CONFIG_DEFAULT_RUNFILE`` and the file it points to will be read inside the docker image where execution occurs.
+It will have no effect if set on the host system outside of the docker image.

 Submitting a Kubernetes job
 ---------------------------